camptocamp/ansible-satellite-collection/README.md

 #### Usable Tags

-The playbook is all-in-one management of satellite.
-Actions to be performed by the playbook are defined using a tag in the playbook.
+The role is all-in-one management of satellite.
+Actions to be performed by the role are defined using a tag in the role.
 To avoid mis-usages, if no tag is specified, no action is performed.

 The tags are defined as follows: